cliveportman/fb/readme.md

 Note that for the exported KMZ file to be displayed, we require the lat/lng to be exported as well.
 Google will not do this if you have imported a data set into MyMaps without providing your own lat/lng.
 The points will display on your MyMap because Google will geocode the addresses when you import, but if this happens they won't be exported.

+> Working

 ## Common issues
 If your polygon layers doesn't display, it's likely to be:
 1. Your column names aren't what we're expecting.
 Check they are exactly the same as above.
 2. Your geometry data has errors in it.
 If you suspect this, it's a case of uploading again and again with different rows excluded to see where the problem is.
+If the geometry is in JSON format, check it with an online JSON validator

 If your points layer doesn't display, it's likely you did not provide your own lat/lng values.
 You can check this by exporting as a KML file and examining the contents.
 If you've provided your own, the coordinates will be in there.
 If not, they won't.